Hades: Greek God of the Underworld and the Unconscious

-How Does a Recluse Function in Today's Society?
+How Does a Recluse Function in Today's Society

 But there are some issues with the sexual history of Hades.
 He abducted and raped Persephone.
 He lusted after Minthe, but she was transformed into a mint plant before Hades could make an amorous advance.
 A similar situation occurred with Leuce, who became the white poplar tree.
 So Hade’s only sexual relationship was with Persephone, whom he abducted but finally married.
 Both Zeus and Poseidon also raped women, but Hades seems to have taken the bad rap for it.
 Sometimes life follows myth, as marital and date rape, incest, and sexual harassment by powerful men is unfortunately common.
 But when a Hades man behaves in this way, he is often unfairly labeled.
 He does not feel powerful, and his actions may come from his rich fantasy life, where he mistakenly believes a woman is more interested in him than she really is.
 If Hades does find a woman who he loves, he will marry her, as he would like to establish a household, to have order and stability.
 Marriage could save him from becoming such a loner, and give him a life as part of a family and community.
 His wife could be the mediator between Hades and the outside world, as he will still be somewhat inaccessible to friends and his own children.
 Hades men also do well in cultures that have traditionally large families and arranged marriages.
 This way he would be paired with a young and inexperienced woman, and she will be “abducted” into a marriage after a short courtship she is not at liberty to resist.

-Midlife for the Hades Man with No Children
+Midlife for the Childless Hades Man

 There are several ways the middle years of a Hades man can work out.
 One who is reclusive, has no family and does not do well in the outer world may just stay in his own Underworld all of the time.
 He can be a recluse living in cheap housing, or a mental patient who has completely withdrawn from society.
 He could do well as a Monk or a brother in a religious order who maintains silence.
 If Hades has the support and love of a family, he can be the strong Patriarch.
 If he has developed an intellectual life, he may be a teacher or research scientist, absorbed by a deep interest in his chosen field.
 If Hades has developed several other archetypes through significant relationships and work, then he may have entered the emotional realm, the realm of the mind, as well as the interior realm.
 Without Hades as a primary or minor archetype, many men will not experience the inner realm of life long enough to become familiar with it.
 So a Hades man who has learned to adapt to an outer life is often in a better place at mid-life than a man who had an easier time with outer world tasks, and will actually be more integrated in all three spheres than most men.